aripekka/pyTTE/README.md

 pip install pyTTE
 ```

+Note that `xraylib` can not be installed via pip.

-Alternatively, the PyTTE works also directly by copying the PyTTE folder to the working directory.
+Alternatively, the PyTTE works also directly by copying the PyTTE folder to the working directory if the requirements are met.

 ### Example of use